domwxyz/aptr/README.md

 **aptr** provides granular control over which packages track Debian's unstable branch while maintaining a stable system foundation.
 Instead of running a full unstable system or manual APT pinning, aptr automates the configuration and management of mixed package sources.

+## How It Works

+aptr implements a simple two-tier system:

+- **Rolling packages** (managed by aptr): Always install/upgrade to the latest version from Debian unstable
+- **Non-rolling packages**: Stay on stable versions unless explicitly upgraded

+When you mark a package as "rolling" with `aptr install` or `aptr roll`, it will always prefer unstable over stable, even if stable has a newer version.
+This ensures your development tools stay cutting-edge while your system remains stable.

 ## Features

 - Automatic APT preferences configuration with intelligent pinning